strongswan/govici/README.md

 #### initiate

 This example shows how to use `StreamedCommandRequest`.
 The command `"initiate"` initiates an SA while streaming `"control-log"` events.
-A `MessageStream` is returned after all messages have been recieved, and the session has stopped listening for `"control-log"` events (unless otherwise specified using `Listen`).
+A `MessageStream` is returned after all messages have been received, and the session has stopped listening for `"control-log"` events (unless otherwise specified using `Listen`).

 This also shows how `MarshalMessage` can be used to construct a `Message` from a struct by using struct tags.